brycecurtis/phonegap-simjs/README.md

 * phonegap.js - include this in your PhoneGap app HTML file
 * sim/* - simulator files includes HTML content for controls and simulates native phonegap implementation
 * phonegap/* - phonegap JavaScript API implementation
+* upload.php - PHP script to copy to your web server to support File Transfer features

 The remaining files make up your PhoneGap application.
 An example app is included.